-Gondra Center for Reproductive Care and Advanced Gynecology helps families in the Phoenix area of Arizona, and beyond, grow their family with in-vitro fertilization.
+Gondra Center for Reproductive Care and Advanced Gynecology helps families grow their families with in-vitro fertilization.
 Families dealing with infertility issues find compassionate and professional care from Dr. Mercedes Gondra.

 In vitro means that the eggs are fertilized in a laboratory, as opposed to in vivo, in which the eggs are fertilized in the fallopian tube.

 Next, follicle-stimulating hormones (Gonadotropins) are used to stimulate egg development in the ovaries.
 Serial ultrasounds and hormone assessments are used to decide when the follicles have matured.
 Then an injection of HCG is given and about 34-36 hours later an egg retrieval is performed.